PASTAplus/auth/README.md

 - When someone logs in with an IdP other than Google:
   - Follow regular logic, which is to create an identity and profile if one doesn't exist, and then log in the user.
 - When someone logs in with Google as their IdP:
-  - If an identity exists under the Google IdP UID in the identity IdP uid field:
+  - If an identity exists under the Google IdP UID in the identity IdP UID field:
     - Log the user in as normal.
   - If not:
     - If the Google email matches the identity IdP uid: